 - Join a local networking group like TuesdaysTogether

-I’ll sign off by leaving you with another beautiful quote, this time from Will Durant: “We are what we repeatedly do.
+I’ll sign off by leaving you with a quote from Will Durant: “We are what we repeatedly do.
 Excellence, then, is not an act, but a habit.”
 Isn’t this a relief?
 It can feel like so much pressure to “achieve excellence” (whatever that means) or complete our goals, because oftentimes outcomes lie outside of our control.
 Luckily for all of us, our habits are absolutely within our control.